How To Build A Folding Camp StoolImagine the following scenario: You go to your friend’s house for a… Read More

 Growing your own food is an act of rebellion against an oppressive, nonrenewable, and unjust food system.
 Thus, I want to share my knowledge of producing mushrooms, both indoors and outdoors.
 All mushroom supplies can be purchased at companies such as Field and Forest, Fungi Ally, North Spore, and many more.
 I encourage you to research local providers since this will ensure the smallest ecological footprint and support small businesses.
 Below I will discuss a few mushrooms I’ve had success with outside, but this is just the tip of growing edible, gourmet mushrooms.

 But first, a quick lesson on mushroom biology.
 Mushrooms are an amazing kingdom whose genetics are closer to humans than plants.
 That is why they are a high source of protein and can be used as meat replacements.
 Mushrooms consume material in their environment.
-The "roots" of the mushroom are called the mycelium.
+The quote-on-quote roots of the mushroom are called the mycelium.
 Mycelium usually lives underground and reacts to changes in the weather including heat and cool spikes as well as rain.
 Mushrooms reproduce through microscopic spores and grow multi-directionally.
 The diagram below, provided by the mycologist Yellow Eleanor, illustrates the fungal life cycle.